MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     SHOW azure.extensions;
     ```

-    The output shows the list of extensions on the server's _allowlist_.
+    The command displays the list of extensions on the server's _allowlist_.
 If everything was correctly installed, your output must include `azure_ai` and `vector`, like this:

     ```sql
      azure.extensions